progdupeupl/pdp_website/README.md

 ## Init database with fakes datas

-If you want to init the database with fakes datas, just run this command :
+If you want to fill the database with fake data, just run this command :

     :::console
-    (venv)$ fab loaddata
+    (venv)$ fab loadfixtures

-It will make :
+It will create :

-- the forum's and tutorials' categories
+ - the forums' and tutorials' categories.
-- 6 users (from Blaireau1 to Blaireau5 and the superuser Chtaline which you can login with) and there profiles
+ - 6 users (from Blaireau1 to Blaireau5 and the superuser Chtaline which you can login with) and their profiles.
-- 2 topics with 3 posts each one
+ - 2 topics with 3 posts on each one.
-- 1 private topic
+ - 1 private topic.

 ## Documentation